 The Company's insurance liabilities and other material liabilities are matched closely with assets of appropriate amount, type, duration, and currency.
 Rolling monthly cash flow projections by currency are performed and are updated each month based on actual experience and additional information on expected future performance.
+As a result, the liquidity risk of the Company is mitigated.

-Changes in the Company's liquidity risk exposure in the financial year, arising from increased claim payments, were managed by liquidating deposits with credit institutions.
-There were no changes to the objectives, policies, and processes for managing liquidity risk.
+There were no changes in the Company's liquidity risk exposure in the financial year, nor to the objectives, policies, and processes for managing liquidity risk.